-The output ratings of this stove are based on around 1.4kg of seasoned logs which would require refuelling every hour.
+The higher power output rating of this stove is based on around 1.4kg of seasoned logs which would require refuelling every hour.

 This stove is suitable for intermittent burning, and should not be used constantly for extended periods.
 Not suitable for overnight burning.